Updated April 2026

 No Loan Limit (With Full Entitlement)

-As of 2020, there is no maximum loan amount for veterans with full entitlement.
+Per VA.gov, as of 2020, there is no maximum loan amount for veterans with full entitlement.
 That means if you qualify income-wise for a $1 million home, you can finance it with 0% down and no PMI.
 The old county-by-county loan limits only apply if you have reduced entitlement (for example, if you have an existing VA loan on another property).

 Reusable Benefit